Flansham Park Health Centre

 We want to know if you need information in large print or easy read formats of Braille.

 We want to know if you need a British Sign language interpreter (BSL) or Advocate present at your appointments.
-(Three staff members have received training in BSL).
+(Two staff members have received training in BSL).

 We want to know if we can support you to lip-read or use a hearing aid or communication tool.
 (There is a hearing loop available at the Reception Desk).